-Using the following instructions, have a qualified electrician connect the unit to a fuse box or disconnect switch.
-For 60 Hz. operation use 50 Amp Superlag Fuses.
-For 50 Hz. operation use 60 Amp Superlag Fuses.
-Fuse the two hot lines of the circuit.
-A green wire in the input cable connects to the frame of the welder and to a ground in the fuse box.
-This insures proper grounding of the welder frame.
-If a separate disconnect switch is used, it should have two poles for the two hot lines and both should be fused as specified above.
+Using the following instructions, have a qualified electrician connect this receptacle (NEMA 6-50R Type) to the power lines at the fuse box.
+Three #10 or larger copper wires are required if conduit is used.
+For long cable runs over 100', #8 or larger wire in conduit will be needed to prevent excessive voltage drops.
+Fuse the two hot lines with 50 ampere super lag type fuses as shown in the following diagram.
+The center contact in the receptacle is for the grounding connection.
+A green wire in the input cable connects this contact to the frame of the welder.
+This insures proper grounding of the welder frame when the welder plug is inserted into the receptacle.
+If a separate disconnect switch is used, it should have two poles for the two hot lines and both should be fused for 50 amperes.